 Sinusitis is an inflammation of the tissues lining the air cavities in the passages of the nose.
-The sinuses, which are a connected system of hollow cavities in the skull, become blocked and filled with fluid, which results in growth of germs causing an infection.
-It is often referred to as rhinosinusitis, since the inflammation of the sinuses almost always occurs with inflammation of the nose known as rhinitis.
+The sinuses, which are a connected system of hollow cavities in the skull, become blocked and filled with fluid, which results in the growth of germs causing an infection.
+It is often referred to as rhinosinusitis since the inflammation of the sinuses almost always occurs with inflammation of the nose known as rhinitis.
 A sinus infection

 CAUSES AND RISK FACTORS

 Conditions that cause sinus blockage are:

 Respiratory tract infections, such as the common cold, allergic rhinitis, etc.